VIDITeaching/ECS272-Fall2023/Homework2/README.md

 git commit -m "Homework2"
 git push
 ```
-After you pushed your code to your repository, follow the instruction [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to create a pull request for this repository.
+After you push your code to your repository, follow the instructions [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to create a pull request for this repository.
 Finally, submit the hyperlink of the pull request to UCD Canvas.
-The hyperlink should look like - "https://github.com/VIDITeaching/ECS272-Fall2023/pull/{your-pull-request-id}".
+The hyperlink should look like this- "https://github.com/VIDITeaching/ECS272-Fall2023/pull/{your-pull-request-id}".